Filter Ferret

 W × H × D55 × 24 × 15 in

-Who it's for: Budget buyers who want durability over aesthetics.
-The 360 lb capacity means this stand will handle anything you put on it.
+Who it's for: You want durability at a budget price.
+The 360 lb capacity means you'll never worry about what you put on this stand.

-Watch out for: At 55 inches wide, your 57-inch TV will overhang about 1 inch per side.
-This is structurally fine (360 lb capacity is massive overkill) but creates a slightly top-heavy look.
-If visual balance matters to you, size up.
-Open shelves offer no dust protection for electronics.
+Watch out for: At 55 inches wide, your 57-inch TV overhangs about 1 inch per side.
+Structurally fine (360 lbs is massive overkill) but it looks slightly top-heavy.
+If visual balance matters, size up.
+Open shelves mean dust.
 The 15-inch depth is snug for a soundbar.

 Bestier 70.8-Inch Fireplace — Best with Fireplace